Komal-kalyanraman/container_manager/docs/architecture/architecture.md

   Implement new command classes in `runtime/`, register them in the command factory.

 - **Change Database:**
   Implement `IDatabaseHandler` for your preferred backend.
+  Select the backend at build time using the appropriate CMake flag.

 ## Production-Readiness